exposure to fossil fuel risks

 How we helped our client gradually reduce their exposure to fossil fuel risks

-After being prompted by member queries about the scheme’s fossil fuel investments (FFI) exposure, we helped the trustees understand the risk and manage it over time.
+After being prompted by member queries about the DB pension scheme’s fossil fuel investments (FFI) exposure, we helped the trustees understand the risk and manage it over time.

 The trustees wanted to understand the financial and reputational risks of FFI - for example, shares in oil, gas and coal companies.